- Previous Earth Day events

-For fans of comprehensive overviews, the following are Past Events from before this website, hence not in the archive:
+- And for fans of comprehensive overviews, below is a quick overview of all the Past Events from before this website, hence not in the archive:

 On Fri 3/22, all day long we gathered to paint A-frames and lawn signs and to design the map/flyer for Earth Day.

 On Tue.
 2/27, Wayland Walks met to discuss the program.

 On Mon.
 2/26,a group of twelve humans and a dog enjoyed an hour-long nighttime walk in the Greenways Conservation area.
 The clouds hid the moon until the end, and then there came a howl of “mooo-OOOON” from all of us.
 This was a Wayland Walk walk

 On Sun.
 2/24, we enjoyed a potluck dinner while organizing Earth Day.

 On Sunday, Feb.
 17, seven Waylanders braved the cold and the wind to show their solidarity with fellow residents walking int he big 350.org rally in Washington DC, to ask the President to move the nation forward on climate.
 Covered in the Wayland Town Crier and Patch.